 In order to find the answers, we surveyed nearly 1,300 professional services firms, representing over $270 billion in combined revenues and nearly 1 million employees.
 The study covered a range of firm sizes and industries.
 In addition, we investigated a subset of these firms (more than a third of the full sample) that deliver consulting services to understand the challenges and drivers of success in that industry.

 In one section of the study, respondents discussed their outlook for the industry over the next 3-5 years, as well as how they planned to respond to those challenges.

 These insights allowed us to understand the current state of both the professional services landscape as a whole and the management consulting industry in particular.
 Ultimately, we were able to identify both broad trends and industry-specific issues.

-In this post, our aim is to examine the business challenges and priorities of management consulting firms.
-So what are those priorities, and what do they mean for the industry?
+In this post, we examine the business challenges and priorities of management consulting firms.
+So, what are those priorities, and what do they mean for the industry?